appscot/sails-orientdb/CONTRIBUTING.md

 Please follow these guidelines before sending a pull request:

 1. Update your fork to the latest upstream version.
 2. Use the `master` branch to base your code off of.
 3. Follow the coding conventions of the original repository.
 Do not change line endings of the existing file, as this will rewrite the file and loses history.
 4. Keep your commits as autonomous as possible, i.e. create a new commit for every single bug fix or feature added.
 5. Always add meaningful commit messages.
 We should not have to guess at what your code is suppose to do.
+6. Make sure your changes pass all automated tests (old and new).